David HarkinsFebruary 22, 2021 2022-06-22 18:30

 Managing Partner | Principal Consultant

-David Harkins is a management consultant and executive coach with expertise in advancing entrepreneurial thinking and innovation leadership to deepen social impact and engagement and strengthen operational performance.
+David Harkins is an educator, executive coach, and management consultant with expertise in advancing entrepreneurial thinking and innovation leadership to deepen social impact and engagement and strengthen operational performance.
 He is the founder and principal consultant at David Harkins Company, LLC.

 David’s work focuses on leadership development and coaching, strategic change, workplace culture transformation, and community collaboration.
 He has significant experience in the nonprofit and social sector, and he is highly skilled in troubleshooting organization challenges, facilitating collaborative change, culture transformation, and earned revenue development.

-He has advised many well-known companies and nonprofit organizations, including the Alzheimer’s Association, the American Bar Association, Cargill Ag Horizons, Disabled American Veterans, Girl Scouts of the USA, Microsoft, and the National FFA Organization, Special Olympics, National 4-H Council, to name just a few.
+He has advised many well-known companies and nonprofit organizations, including the Alzheimer’s Association, the American Bar Association, Cargill Ag Horizons, Disabled American Veterans, Girl Scouts of the USA, Microsoft, National 4-H Council, National FFA Organization, and Special Olympics to name just a few.

 For more than a decade, David served as Associate Director, Retail Business Development and Licensing for the Boy Scouts of America National Council (BSA), where he was an internal entrepreneur responsible for building new retail business lines.
 At the BSA, he was accountable for reorganizing and reviving its licensing program— growing it from $400,000 to nearly $45 million in annual licensed product sales at retail from 2005 to 2015 and earning the program an annual spot on License!
 Global Magazine’s Top 150 Global Licensors since 2012.
 David also developed and launched a retail digital strategy that included developing and implementing the organization’s first e-commerce website and its first step into social media and email marketing in 2005.